-Demand for sulphuric acid in Japan has been in long-term decline as major consuming industries continue price is good and it's used by the copper refining industry.
-Sumitomo started nickel to relocate production to lower cost production bases elsewhere in Asia.
-Japan's consumption of sulphuric acid was about 7 million t/a in the early 1990s, Annual demand east Asian countries," Gunii said.
-Domestic demand for sulphuric acid in Japan has fallen by around 25% or about 1.2 million t/a since FY2007, immediately prior to the economic now but they will expand production by in Japan is half that figure today and is forecast to see a further decline in future.
-"Demand from steel and paper factories is down in Japan as these factories are moving to China and South-
+Demand for sulphuric acid in Japan has been in long-term decline as major consuming industries continue to relocate production to lower cost production bases elsewhere in Asia.
+Japan's consumption of sulphuric acid was about 7 million t/a in the early 1990s.
+Annual demand in Japan is half that figure today and is forecast to see a further decline in future.
+"Demand from steel and paper factories is down in Japan as these factories are moving to China and Southeast Asian countries," Gunji said.
+Domestic demand for sulphuric acid in Japan has fallen by around 25% or about 1.2 million t/a since FY2007, immediately prior to the economic downturn, when domestic demand stood at 5 million t/a.
+It dropped to 4.1 million t/a in FY2009, immediately following the 2008 economic downturn, and has continued to slip by 100,000 to 200,000 t/a most years since then.